 In the upcoming Barnstorming series, their sports are even doglike, including mazes (based upon lure coursing), ring throwing (based upon frisbee) and staggered relay (based on agility).

 The hyperactivity of the press parallels, in particular, terriers that I have known.
 The sentient marsupial canids are great fun to write.

-I am allergic to cats and have never had one as a pet, but of course I have known plenty of felines as pets just the same.
+I am allergic to cats and have never had one as a pet.
+However of course I have known plenty of felines as pets.
 For Caitian character Parenelsa, her shyness is absolutely based on shy and withdrawn cats, as in The Further Adventures of Porthos – The Stilton Fulfillment.
 But Ambassador Gopalahr, and the explorer, M’Roan, are a lot more adventurous.
 M’Roan was shown off to quirky effect in A Single Step.